List of Atari SA subsidiaries: Infogrames North America

 On April 19, 1999, Infogrames announced the purchase of publisher Accolade for $50 Million, as part of their strategy to gain a distribution network in North America.
 The deal included their workforce of 145 employees, an internal development studio, and various vehicle licenses such as Jaguar, Land Rover and Jeep.
 Accolade were known for producing the Major League Baseball-endorsed Baseball series Hardball, and racing franchise Test Drive.

 Following the purchase, Infogrames rebranded the division as Infogrames North America in May 1999, before E3.
 The newly rebranded subsidiary began to release Accolade's planned titles such as Test Drive 6 and Test Drive Off-Road 3, with the new addition of Infogrames' own titles such as games based on Looney Tunes, and Outcast.

 Following the purchase of GT Interactive and rebranding as Infogrames, Inc. in June 2000, Infogrames North America was consolidated as a subsidiary of Infogrames, Inc. The merger was fully completed on October 3, 2000, and Infogrames North America was completely folded as a result.
 The internal development studio was shuttered by Infogrames after work on the console/PC version of Test Drive Cycles was cancelled.

 During the Atari bankruptcy holdings in July 2013, game publisher Tommo purchased the "Accolade" trademark and several related assets., these later went to Hong Kong-based holding company Billionsoft in June 2017, who soon announced with Tommo that they would develop new entries for several Accolade franchises, such as Bubsy.
 Several titles formerly belonging to Accolade including Slave Zero were purchased by Ziggurat Interactive in March 2020.

+On April 19, 2023, Atari announced that they had re-purchased the Accolade trademark and selected Accolade titles formerly held by Billionsoft and Piko Interactive.

 Infogrames Sheffield House

 Gremlin Interactive was purchased by Infogrames during the acquisition of their parent company Gremlin Group plc in March 1999.
 The company known for their Actua Sports series of Sports games, among other titles.

-The purchase led to several commercially-released flops, such as Hogs of War, Wacky Races Starring Dastardly and Muttley, and UEFA Challenge.
+The purchase led to several commercially released flops, such as Hogs of War, Wacky Races Starring Dastardly and Muttley, and UEFA Challenge.
 In June 2002, the studio announced they would cut back on development at the studio, by reducing their number of titles to two a year, but at the cost of producing higher quality titles.
 Ian Stewart, Gremlin's original founder was also linked to a rumored management purchase of the studio.
 These cutoffs failed to deliver more profits for Infogrames and Sheffield House was closed on May 1, 2003, cutting all 50 remaining employees, although it was planned to be renamed Atari Sheffield House.
 Infogrames sold the ex-Gremlin assets including Actua Sports, Premier Manager and Infogrames title Hogs of War to Ian Stewart's Zoo Digital Publishing in October 2003, returning the titles back to their founder.